Where is Cornell University?

-As we mentioned above, the Cornell acceptance rate for the class of 2025 was around 8.6%.
+As we mentioned above, the Cornell acceptance rate for the class of 2026 was around 7.3%.
 However, this Cornell admissions rate applied to both Early and Regular Decision applicants.
 If we look more closely at the Cornell admissions statistics for Early Decision applicants, we see a slightly different number.
-Out of 9,017 Cornell admissions hopefuls who applied for the Early Cornell application deadline, 1,930 were admitted.
+For the Class of 2025, 0ut of 9,017 Cornell admissions hopefuls who applied for the Early Cornell application deadline, 1,930 were admitted.
 This means the ED acceptance rate was 21.4%.

 However, while this number is much higher than the overall Cornell acceptance rate, statistics aren’t everything.
 The ED pool often includes stronger applicants who would already have a better chance in the Cornell admissions process.
 Cornell also does not track demonstrated interest.
 So, don’t think that your Cornell admissions odds are automatically higher if you apply early.

 We can also use this statistic to calculate the Regular Decision Cornell acceptance rate.
-The Cornell admissions rate for applicants who waited until January 2nd to send their application to the Cornell admissions office was only 6.7%.
+For the Class of 2025, the Cornell admissions rate for applicants who waited until January 2nd to send their application to the Cornell admissions office was only 6.7%.